 4 Markers and Paper - Doodling is great for children with ADHD as they can listen to the teacher while they draw.

 Parents who think their child is using a fidget spinner as more than just a toy and might have a social, behavioral, or learning difficulty can take this simple online assessment: https://www.brainbalancecenters.com/our-program/childs-personalized-plan/online-assessment.

-After years of helping children with behavioral and social challenges, the experts at Brain Balance have developed a cutting-edge (and drug-free) program combining sensory motor exercises, academic stimulation, and a clean-eating nutritional program to correct brain imbalance and improve achievement.
+After years of helping children with behavioral and social challenges, Brain Balance experts have developed a cutting-edge (and drug-free) program combining sensory-motor exercises, academic stimulation, and a clean-eating nutritional program to correct brain imbalance and improve achievement.